Soumyabrata111/MySQL-Tutorials/README.md

 2. Feel free to modify and experiment with the code examples to deepen your understanding of MySQL database operations.
 Explore the MySQL code examples.
 Each code snippet is well-documented and covers a specific topic.

-## List of tutorials
-I have added the following tutorials:
-   - **Deleting duplicate rows:** [Deleting duplicate rows.sql](https://github.com/Soumyabrata111/MySQL-Tutorials/blob/main/Deleting%20duplicate%20rows.sql).
-The step-by-step explanation of which can be found at [Deleting duplicate rows.pdf](https://github.com/Soumyabrata111/MySQL-Tutorials/blob/main/Deleting%20duplicate%20rows.pdf)
-   - **Display the Alternate Row from Table:** [Display the Alternate Row from Table.sql](https://github.com/Soumyabrata111/MySQL-Tutorials/blob/main/Display%20the%20Alternate%20Row%20from%20Table.sql).
-The step-by-step explanation of which can be found at [Display the Alternate Row from Table.pdf](https://github.com/Soumyabrata111/MySQL-Tutorials/blob/main/Display%20the%20Alternate%20Row%20from%20Table.pdf)

 ## Contributing

 If you have improvements, additional examples, or corrections to the code, please consider contributing to this repository.
 Feel free to open an issue or submit a pull request.